xbmlz/vitesse-solid/README.md

 - 🎨 [UnoCSS](https://github.com/antfu/unocss) - the instant on-demand atomic CSS engine

+- 🎨 [HopeUI](https://next--hope-ui.netlify.app/docs/introduction/getting-started) - Hope UI is a composable and accessible component library that gives you the foundation to build your next SolidJS application.

+- ⚒️ [Solid Primitives](https://github.com/solidjs-community/solid-primitives) - A library of high-quality primitives that extend SolidJS reactivity.

 - 😃 [Use icons from any icon sets with classes](https://github.com/antfu/unocss/tree/main/packages/preset-icons)

 - 🌍 [I18n ready](./src/locales)